John McCain 2008 presidential campaign: Announcement

 John McCain officially announcing his 2008 run for President in Portsmouth, New Hampshire, April 25, 2007.

 McCain informally announced his candidacy on the Wednesday, February 28, 2007, telecast of the Late Show with David Letterman.

-He then announced his formal candidacy for the presidency of the United States and in turn, his intention to seek the nomination of the Republican Party for the 2008 presidential election, shortly after noon in Prescott Park on the waterfront of Portsmouth, New Hampshire, on Wednesday, April 25, 2007.
-In his announcement, McCain emphasized that "America should never undertake a war unless we are prepared to do everything necessary to succeed," and he also stated that, "I'm not running for President to be somebody, but to do something; to do the hard but necessary things not the easy and needless things."
+He officially announced his candidacy for the presidency of the United States and in turn, his intention to seek the nomination of the Republican Party for the 2008 presidential election, shortly after noon in Prescott Park on the waterfront of Portsmouth, New Hampshire, on Wednesday, April 25, 2007.
+In his announcement, McCain emphasized that "America should never undertake a war unless we are prepared to do everything necessary to succeed," and he also stated that, "I'm not running for president to be somebody, but to do something; to do the hard but necessary things not the easy and needless things."
 The audience was somewhat listless.
 He then visited Saint Anselm College and several other spots around Manchester, New Hampshire, on a cold rainy day, before starting a planned three-day campaign rally in South Carolina, Iowa, Nevada, and Arizona.